-HOLIDAY CLOSURE – MEMORIAL DAY, MAY 30 – The Port of Vancouver USA will be closed for receipt and delivery of cargo on Monday, May 30, 2016, in observance of Memorial Day.
-Vessel activity will not be interrupted.
-The administration office will also be closed.
+HOLIDAY CLOSURE – CESAR CHAVEZ’S BIRTHDAY – March 31 – The Port of Vancouver USA will be closed for receipt and delivery of cargo on Friday, March 31 in observance of Cesar Chavez’s birthday.
+This is a longshore holiday in accordance with applicable ILWU/PMA labor agreements and overtime rates will apply.
+Vessel activity and other port business will not be interrupted.

 Columbia River Wetland Mitigation Bank